Q&A with VanArts Web Graduates

 Italo, from Brazil, started at VanArts with no programming knowledge.
 Since graduating, he has used his skills to earn a lucrative job as a Front-End Web Developer.

 In this video, he talks about his job and how VanArts helped him acquire the skills to get there.

 Basics and Fundamentals of Commercial Website Development

 At VanArts we start from the beginning with design basics and how to write code so candidates with no experience will not be overwhelmed.
-At the same time our industry-professional instructors pass on instrumental skills and principles which are often lost or overlooked by individuals with more experience in the related fields.
+At the same time our industry-professional instructors pass on instrumental skills and principles which are critical to succeeding in the world of technology.
 Term 1 at VanArts sees you introduced to the industry standard tools for art and design.
 You will build a solid foundation in the area of design after learning the core concepts and key principles that make up the industry.
 The fundamentals of programming as well as how to effectively plan and develop your own scripts are taught.
 You will learn to code and design your own functional static websites from scratch.
 In the first term your introduction to project management sees you develop interpersonal and communication skills for dealing with clients.
 You will be exposed to key business trends such as online promotion and Search Engine Optimisation that will lead to improving your websites’ popularity, visibility and relevance.

 HTML5 CSS SEO Programming Fundamentals Flow Charts Photoshop Illustrator Mock-Up Development Blogging & Content Development Latest Design Trends Online Promotion

 Refining Your Skills